EazytheDataGuy/UK-Ecommerce-Sales-Analysis/README.md

--- LOADING ONLINE STORE2 DATASET INTO SALES TABLE USING MYSL DIRECTORY LOAD DATA INFILE 'C:/ProgramData/MySQL/MySQL Server 8.0/Uploads/Online store2.csv' INTO TABLE sales
+-- LOADING ONLINE STORE2 DATASET INTO SALES TABLE USING MYSL DIRECTORY LOAD DATA INFILE 'C:/ProgramData/MySQL/MySQL Server 8.0/Uploads/Online store2.csv' INTO TABLE sales3
 FIELDS TERMINATED BY ','
 IGNORE 1 LINES; -- IT DIDN'T WORK

--- ADDING ENCLOSED AND REPLACING VALUE COLUMNS CONTAINING EMPTY FIELD TO NULL LOAD DATA INFILE 'C:/ProgramData/MySQL/MySQL Server 8.0/Uploads/Online store2_UTF8.csv' INTO TABLE sales
-FIELDS TERMINATED BY ','
-ENCLOSED BY '"'  -- This ensures quoted text fields are treated correctly IGNORE 1 LINES
-(InvoiceNo, StockCode, Description, @Quantity, @InvoiceDate, @UnitPrice, @CustomerID, Country) SET
-    Quantity = NULLIF(@Quantity, ''),
-    InvoiceDate = STR_TO_DATE(@InvoiceDate, '%Y-%m-%d %H:%i:%s'),
-    UnitPrice = NULLIF(@UnitPrice, ''),
-    CustomerID = NULLIF(@CustomerID, ''); -- IT WORKED, 541,909 ROWS WERE IMPORTED INTO SALES TABLE

--- TRY TO TROUBLESHOOT WHERE THE ACTUAL PROBLEM CAME FROM, -- BY CREATING A NEW TABLE LIKE THE SALES TABLE THEN ADDING JUST THE ENCLOSURE(ENCLOSED BY '"') -- WHEN LOADING THE DATASET INTO THE NEWLY CREATED SALES2 TABLE CREATE TABLE sales2
-LIKE SALES;

-SELECT *
-FROM sales3;

 LOAD DATA INFILE 'C:/ProgramData/MySQL/MySQL Server 8.0/Uploads/Online store2_UTF8.csv'
 INTO TABLE sales3
 FIELDS TERMINATED BY ','
-ENCLOSED BY '"'
+ENCLOSED BY '"' -- ENCLOSED BY DOUBLE QUOTE
 IGNORE 1 LINES; -- IT WORKED 541,909 ROWS WERE IMPORTED INTO SALES2 TABLE

--- N0W WE WILL be working with THE SALES 2 TABLE
+-- N0W WE WILL be working with THE SALES3 TABLE

 -- viewing the new table
 SELECT *
-FROM sales3;
+FROM SALES3;

 -- lets try cleaning the columns.
 While scrutinizing the dataset on excel(we filled the columns with blank fields, so there's no blank or null fields)